Stop Childhood Hair Loss Due to Tinea Capitis vs Alopecia Areata vs Trauma or Traction Damage ... and 1 more

 Tellogen effluvium is a situation in which the growing cycle of hair is interrupted by high fevers, emotional trauma, surgery or other factors causing periods of patchy hair growth or baldness.
 The growing cycle of the hair is temporarily "paused."

-- 2Ease any stress that may be in your child's life.If a child's hair is falling out completely it means that he or she is still harboring a physical shock from the injury or surgery that caused the complete hair loss and need more rest and relaxation.Advertisement
+- 2If a child's hair is falling out completely it means that he or she is still harboring a physical shock from the injury or surgery that caused the complete hair loss and need more rest and relaxation.Ease any stress that may be in your child's life.Advertisement

 Tips and Tricks